This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Feeling like a film, or just want to escape the good old British rain?
-This new cinema has recently opened in Chiswick, with five screens, a bar and private member’s area (swish).
-Just don’t get distracted by the wafts of fried chicken coming in from the KFC next door.
+This new Chiswick cinema is independently run and has five state of the art screens, a bar and private member’s area (swish).

 8. Strand on the Green

-We’ll whisper this so hopefully not too many people hear but we think the Strand of the Green is possibly our favourite area in the whole of London, running from Kew Bridge along a beautiful stretch of the River Thames.
+We’ll whisper this so hopefully not too many people hear but we think the Strand of the Green is possibly our favourite area in Chiswick (if not the whole of West London), running from Kew Bridge along a beautiful stretch of the River Thames.

 9. Chiswick Flower Market (1st Sunday of every month)

-There are around 20-30 stalls from local garden centres, the Chiswick Horticultural and Allotment Society, and London House Plants, selling bedding and house plants, cut flowers, seeds and bulbs, fruiting trees, gardening accessories, as well as free children’s activities like planting seeds.
+There are around 20-30 stalls from local garden centres, the Chiswick Horticultural and Allotment Society, and London House Plants.

-The market is held on the 1st Sunday of every month, from 9am-3pm along Chiswick High Road, just outside the stretch of bars and restaurants that includes Chiswick Fire Station and the George IV pub.
+The Chiswick Flower Market is held on the 1st Sunday of every month, from 9am-3pm along Chiswick High Road, just outside the stretch of bars and restaurants that includes Chiswick Fire Station and the George IV pub.

 10. Tabard Theatre

-It is definitely worth keeping an eye on their upcoming events as local luminaries often put on work in progress shows (pre Edinburgh) to test material here such as Dara O Brian and Harry Hill.
+It is definitely worth keeping an eye on their upcoming events as local luminaries often put on work in progress shows (pre Edinburgh) to test material here such as Dara Ó Briain, Al Murray and Harry Hill.

 11. Chiswick pubs